adrian-fuertes/typora-notion-theme/README.md

 The theme is available in two styles: `original` and `enhanced`.
 The original style features simpler quotations and tables, mimicking the Notion app.
 The enhanced style darkens quotation backgrounds and adds alternating colors to the table backgrounds, improving visibility.

-Original style             |  Enhanced Style :-------------------------:|:-------------------------:
+Original style             | Enhanced style :-------------------------:|:-------------------------:
 ![](assets/images/original-showcase.png)  |  ![](assets/images/enhanced-showcase.png)